DINING OWL AWARDS: 3rd – best value; 5th – bread; 5th – amuse bouche; 5th – pre-dessert

 When I first visited this restaurant a few years ago, I loved it.
 It was friendly, intimate and great value at lunchtime.
 I went again in 2015 and as much as the food was still excellent, the service left a lot to be desired.
 They seemed confused when we asked about vegetarian options, unamused when one of us changed his mind and said he DID want a glass of champagne to start with and confused enough to mess up our bill at the end and not be able to explain it to us.

 However, I visited again in summer 2016 and thankfully this restaurant was back up to its golden standard of gorgeous food and informal, friendly service.
-If it continues on this trajectory, it should surely regain the Michelin star it used to have when I first visited (as should Alexis Gauthier’s other London offering of Tartufo), if there’s any justice!.
+If it continues on this trajectory, it should surely regain the Michelin star it used to have when I first visited (sadly Alexis Gauthier’s other London offering of Tartufo has now closed), if there’s any justice!.